I have a confession to make…

 Instead I got divorced.

-And became a single parent, without a job.
+Became a single parent, without a job.

-And seemingly without a future.
+And, for awhile, without a future.

 Like “wtf, I did everything I was supposed to do.
 How did I end up here?”

-When I look back now, I can see how hard I tried to reach an impossible standard of the perfect ‘good girl.’
+Looking back now, I can see how hard I tried to reach an impossible standard of the perfect ‘good girl.’

 And how long it took me to figure out who I really was.